wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-faq.rst

 #. `How FIM manages historical records in his database?`_
 #. `How can I migrate my old DB information into a new SQLite database?`_
 #. `Can I hot-swap monitored directories?`_
-#. `I lose whodata events when audit sends huge amount of them at the same time, what to do?`_
+#. `How to edit audit configuration to deal with huge amount of whodata events at the same time.`_

 How often does syscheck run?
 --------------------------------